Jaleel White: Career

-After starting his career at the age of three, White's first television role was a guest stint on The Jeffersons, in 1984.
+White's first television role was a guest stint on The Jeffersons, in 1984.
 He later auditioned for the role of Rudy Huxtable on The Cosby Show.
 According to White, he was cast in the role (the character was originally intended to be male) but was replaced by Keshia Knight Pulliam when Bill Cosby decided to mirror his television family after his real life family.
 The following year, he was cast as the son of Flip Wilson and Gladys Knight on the CBS sitcom Charlie and Company.
 The series was intended to be CBS' answer to the highly rated Cosby Show which debuted on NBC in 1984.
 Unlike The Cosby Show, Charlie and Company did not catch on with audiences and was canceled in May 1986.
 In 1987, he appeared in the pilot episode for Good Morning, Miss Bliss, and had a guest role on Mr. Belvedere.
 In 1988, White had a supporting role in Cadets, a sitcom starring Soleil Moon Frye.
 The pilot episode aired during a preview special on September 25, 1988, on ABC.
 The series, however, was not picked up by the network.
 Also during the 1980s, he appeared in a few segments of NBC's One to Grow On.

 White had a role in the NBC television film Camp Cucamonga.
 The film features an ensemble cast including Sherman Hemsley, Jennifer Aniston, and Brian Robbins.
 Several other child actors of the era including Chad Allen, Candace Cameron, Danica McKellar, Josh Saviano, and Breckin Meyer also appear.